wallarm/product-documentation/docs/latest/user-guides/settings/integrations/slack.md

 --8<-- "../include/integrations/integrations-trigger-setup.md"

-## System unavailability and incorrect integration parameters

---8<-- "../include/integrations/integration-not-working.md"

-## Examples

-### Slack notification if 2 or more SQLi hits are detected in one minute
+### Example: Slack notification if 2 or more SQLi hits are detected in one minute

 If 2 or more SQLi [hits](../../../glossary-en.md#hit) are sent to the protected resource, then a notification about this event will be sent to the Slack channel.